Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 ### *Par*

-*Par* was described by V. Estivill-Castro and D. Wood in *A New Measure of Presortedness* as follows:
+*Par* is described by V. Estivill-Castro and D. Wood in *A New Measure of Presortedness* as follows:

 > *Par(X)* = min { *p* | *X* is *p*-sorted }